Knotx/knotx/documentation/src/main/wiki/Splitter.md

 At the end Splitter updates the Knot context with the list of fragments and returns it to further processing.

 ##How to configure?
 Splitter is deployed as separate verticle.
-It listens to communication bus events on a dedicated address.
+It listens to communication bus events on a configured address.
 ```json
 "com.cognifide.knotx.splitter.FragmentSplitterVerticle": {
   "config": {